 - Other Course Information

 FR 2Z06 is for students who completed FR 1Z06 or Grade 11 French in high school.
-Students who completed Grade 12 French, have a French background, or who took French immersion CANNOT take FR 2Z06; they should be in FR 1A06.
+Students who completed Grade 12 French or who took French immersion cannot take FR 2Z06; they should be in FR 1A06.
 True beginners and students who completed the equivalent of grade 9 or 10 French should take FR 1Z06.
-Please communicate with the French Department’s Undergraduate Counsellor if you are unsure which course you should be in.
+Please communicate with the French Department’s Undergraduate Chair if you are unsure which course you should be in.